Skip to Main Content

 • Green route: Publication via a subscription journal, with the accepted version (or if the publisher permits, the final published version) made available via a repository (such as OARS) without embargo, and with a Creative Commons Attribution (CC BY) licence applied (or other licence permitted by UKRI*)

-UKRI advise that you should be open and transparent, making publishers aware of your OA needs upon submission.
-They specify that you should apply a CC BY licence and that you should add the following text in the funding acknowledgement section of the manuscript and any cover letter/note accompanying the submission:
+If you are required to follow the green (subscription journal) route most publishers will require you to apply an embargo to the article (these are typically 6 - 24 mouths).
+Doing so would contradict the policy criteria.
+UKRI provides a way around this issue, by advising you to apply rights retention language to your work, making publishers aware of your open access needs upon submission.
+You should apply a CC BY licence and should add the following text in the funding acknowledgement section of the manuscript and any cover letter/note accompanying the submission:

 This statement will inform publishers of your intentions and will allow them to make an informed decision regarding acceptance of your article.
-If the article is accepted, you should then be free to bypass any embargo period and add the article to OARS immediately upon acceptance.
-This would ensure compliance with the UKRI OA policy.
+If the article is accepted, you should then be free to bypass the embargo period and add the article to your repository without embargo.

-The UKRI policy also requires in-scope research articles to include a Data Access Statement (even where there are no data associated with the article or the data are inaccessible).
+UKRI also requires in-scope research articles to include a Data Access Statement.
 This informs readers where the underlying research materials associated with a paper are available, and how the research materials can be accessed.
 The statement can include links to the dataset, where applicable and appropriate.

 Typically a data access statement should include: